 [Microsoft] will be increasing the frequency with which we roll over Azure Active Directory’s global signing keys … instead of giving notice to organizations about the coming certificate changes, Microsoft is planning to update these global signing keys without giving notice. – Redmond Magazine (Oct, 2016)

 Result: Achieved a complete SSO system without the price tag of a hosted app

 Linux, Docker, VMWare

-When I started the workflow was: develop on a personal MAMP/LAMP stack, and hope the FTP’d changes work on the live server.
+When I started the workflow was: develop on a personal MAMP/LAMP stack and hope the FTP’d changes work on the live server.
 Only older LAMP components31 were used so they would match the versions of the then-outdated live server.
 There was no backup live server, so the live server was never upgraded in case of broken upgraded packages.
-It was painful.
+It was challenging.

-Instead, I taught myself Docker in the evenings and weekends, then fought hard for company buy-in32.
-Now we have development and testing “servers” as isolated Docker stacks where we can test the latest package versions and newest-and-coolest technology.
+I taught myself Docker on evenings and weekends, then lobbied for company buy-in32.
+Now we have development and testing servers as isolated Docker stacks where we can test the latest package versions and newest-and-greatest technology.

-We now use PHP, Node, Ruby, Sass, Es6, Nginx, Apache, Elasticsearch, MariaDB, Redis, etc. easily and all comfortably within the same physical developer computer(s).
-This was previously impossible!
+We now use PHP, Node, Ruby, Sass, Es6, Nginx, Apache, Elasticsearch, MariaDB, Redis, etc. easily and all comfortably within the same physical developer computer(s) between PC and OSX.
+This was previously impossible.
 Best of all, the entire Docker recipes are under version control, so any developer on my team can run

 git clone and

 docker-compose up to get a local web site and build tools running in just moments.